Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Identifying an older air compressor can be done with the 4 following steps:

 - Check the backside of the tank to see if there’s a stamp that lists the year that the compressor was produced along with the manufacturer.
-If only the manufacturer name is present, do a google search of the brand compressors
+If only the manufacturer name is present, do a Google search of the brand compressors

 - Look along all sides of the air compressor for a patent number, which is often listed near the name of the manufacturer on most older compressors

-- Go to google patents and run a search on the patent number (if you find it), this will provide you with basic information on the model including the manufacturer and issue date
+- Go to Google Patents and run a search on the patent number (if you find it), this will provide you with basic information on the model including the manufacturer and issue date

 - Upload images of the air compressor to a forum like this page where other compressor connoisseurs are likely to recognize the model